flythereddflagg/flythereddflagg.github.io/python_book/docs/17-Loops.md

 <!-- End Navigation -->
 # 17 - Loops

-We are about to introduce another fundamental aspect of programming that will be used over and over again in programming.
+We are about to introduce another fundamental aspect of programming that will be used over and over again in programming (no pun intended).
 We will, as always, introduce the subject in an example script.

 ```python
 # loops.py